Does Testosterone Make You Smarter?

 by Benjamin Bunting BA(Hons) PGCert

-There are several studies on the subject of testosterone.
+There are multiple studies on the subject of testosterone.
 A group of university professors studied 243 male subjects, and found that testosterone affects important brain functions.
 Testosterone users make more mistakes on college entrance tests and life choices.

 This may explain the link between testosterone and heightened brain performance.
 But the truth is that it is still unclear.
 Do these tests really make you smarter?
 Read on to discover the answer to this burning question.